DeepLabCut/DeepLabCut/_sources/docs/installation.md

 conda init zsh
 ````

-### Step 2: please use our supplied conda environment
+### Step 2: Build an Env using our Conda file!

-You simply need to have this .yaml file anywhere locally on your computer.
+You simply need to have this `.yaml` file anywhere locally on your computer.
 So, let's download it!

 ```{Hint}
 Windows users: Be sure you have `git` installed along with anaconda: https://gitforwindows.org/